← Blog / Ecommerce Growth

 How Should You Build a KPI Dashboard That Drives Action?

 Organize your dashboard by decision frequency: daily metrics for campaign tweaks, weekly for business health, monthly for strategic pivots.
-Shopify's internal research shows teams using tiered dashboards make 2.4x faster decisions than those with flat metric views.
+One screen with 30 metrics produces no decisions — a tiered structure routes each metric to the team member who acts on it.

 Do not try to track everything on one screen.
 Organize your dashboard by decision frequency: